code4fukui/SyncJS/README.md

 ## Todo

-- a only reserved word "promise" without blackets
+- a only reserved word "promise" without blackets also